+Main idea is following.
 In general case any physical field has non-zero density of the mass.
-Therefore, any field has additional parameter, ${U}$, it is the four vector of the field velocity.
-The velocity or, for relativistic system, four velocity are usual parameters in physics, typically they are regarding as the properties of the particles.
-About a field velocity implicitly and always is assumed that it is equal to light velocity.
+Therefore, any field has additional parameter, ${U}$, it is the fourvector of the field velocity.
+The velocity, or fourvelocity for relativistic system, are usual parameters in physics, typically they are regarding as properties of the particle.
+About field velocity always implicitly is assumed that it is equal to light velocity.
 This is doubtful because, for example, the electrostatic field of a resting particle has the three velocity equal to zero.
-We will regard the four velocity of a field as local parameter and so ${U=U(x)}$.
-Only in case when the field is continual variety of point-like not interacted between themselves particles the condition ${U^2 \equiv 1}$ is valid.
-In other words, a field is considering as special medium with two local parameters, they are the potential and four velocity of the field.
+We will regard the fourvelocity of a field as local parameter and so ${U=U(x)}$.
+Only in case when the field is the continual variety of point-like not interacted between themselves particles the condition ${U^2 \equiv 1}$ is valid.
+In other words, the field is considering as special medium with two local parameters, which are the potential and fourvelocity of the field.

-However, as parameter the four velocity exists for any physical object and in any case it is the essential quantity.
+However, as parameter the fourvelocity exists for any physical object and in any case it is essential quantity.
 At construction of any theoretical model for physical object, in today physics this means the lagrangian building, this parameter needs take into account.
-If this has done then either the four velocity is external parameter, similar to forces in Newtonian mechanics, or it is internal parameter.
+If this has done then either the fourvelocity is external parameter, similar to forces in Newtonian mechanics, or it is internal parameter.
 In last case the simple way is visible to reach up the complete system of differential equations.
 It is the consideration of ${U(x)}$ itself as a potential of some field.
-Then kinetic term, ${(\nabla U)^2 }$, in lagrangian of a field removes all problems with setting the full and close equation system.
-Below the local four velocity of a field is regarding as a potential of some field which we call w-field.
+Then kinetic term, ${(\nabla U)^2 }$, in the lagrangian of a fields removes all problems with setting the full and close equation system.
+Below the local fourvelocity of a field is regarding as a potential of some field which we call w-field.

 Let us attempt to comprehend the physical meaning of this w-field.
-The tensions (forces) of the w-field are following (Clifford algebra, \cite{e} and \cite{s} \cite{a}, always is using)
+The tensions (forces) of the w-field are following (Clifford algebra \cite{e}, \cite{s}, \cite{a} always is using)